jobtalle/myr.js/README.md

 ## Global functions
+Global functions are members of the object returned by the `Myr` function.
+One of the most important tasks of the global functions is maintaining the transform stack.
+Everything that is rendered is transformed by the matrix on top of this stack.
+Before applying transformations, it is useful to first save the current transform state using the `push()` function, and the `pop()` function can be called after the transformations are done to get back to the original state.

 ### `setClearColor(color)`
 Set the clear color of the **myr.js** object.
 When `clear()` is called, the screen will be cleared using this color.